 3.6 The Board will dispose of its business in an open, fair and transparent manner.
+General business and any matters around Board process will be discussed at the start of each meeting under a “Business section” and will be webcast for public viewing.
+This includes any policy matters and an update from the Licensing Convenor.

 Hearings will be conducted in as informal a manner as possible.
 Guidance will be made available to those persons who wish to apply for a licence, to make representations or to lodge objections (referred to in 3.7 below).

+The Board is considering the option to webcast the applications section of the agenda and will explore this during the course of the new Board term.